benjypng/logseq-powertags-plugin/README.md

 # Introduction

-Designate selected tags as power tags, and see them auto-create properties are you use them!
+Designate selected tags as power tags, and see them auto-create properties are you use them.

 ![](./screenshots/demo.gif)